I have not written so much lately, I do have to mention my WONKY iPhone XR lock out and SOS EMERGENCY “feature”.

 THANK JONNY IVES for this stupid battery procedure of glueing batteries into iPhones and laptops since 2012.
-Glad he has quit Apple (note: I have no fondness for him AT ALL).
+Glad he has quit Apple (note: I have little fondness for him at ALL).

 At 1:07 am this morning my XR…

 ….sent out SOS EMERGENCY calls to my emergency contacts list!
 FIVE people (and 911) got an alert in the middle of the night.
-Phone was completely locked, burton’s did nothing, could not access or restart.
+Phone was completely locked, buttons did nothing, could not access or restart.
 I could not even answer the phone when 911 tried to call me.
 While a nice feature, getting the damn phone to turn OFF might be a higher priority, than a damn thin-ass phone!
-My brother had a heart attack and bypass surgery a week ago, so all of the people on my list have been on high alert since.
+My brother had a heart attack and bypass surgery a few weeks ago, so all of the people on my list have been on high alert since.
 Might be upsetting to get an alert that I had moved and had a critical health situation evolving.

 I am old, so I suffer many ailments as I get older.
 Consequently, I am awake at odd hours.
 Unlike most of my “peers”, I should know every in and out of Apple iPhone use.
 I take them apart for GRINS and to figure out or replace parts (like a screen or battery).

 I’ve stopped doing battery replacements for clients iPhones.
 Turns out to be a fairly dangerous process to change batteries in a 2014 15″ MacBook Pro.
 I discovered about Apple’s glued-in batteries.

 WHAT a pain in the butt.